zen-browser/docs/content/faq.md

 > [!hint] Use shortcuts to perform Split View actions faster!

-1. Select multiple tabs by left-clicking them while holding the `Ctrl` key
+1. Select multiple tabs by left-clicking them while holding the `Ctrl` key, or left-click 2 tabs while holding the `Shift` key to select all tabs in between
 2. Right click a tab, and select `Split x Tabs`
 3. Change the view mode by pressing the 🔗 button in the top address bar

 ## How to switch tabs by scrolling?
-You can to enable this feature by changing a setting in the browser's configuration.
+You can enable this feature by changing a setting in the browser's configuration.
 Here's how:

 1. Open the `about:config` page.
 This page contains advanced settings for the browser.
 2. Search for `toolkit.tabbox.switchByScrolling`